texasacm/ai-workshop/README.md

 ## Playing with the sample agents

-Run `python main.py` and use the GUI (“Start Auto Play”) to watch the four built-in agents:
+Run `python main.py` and use the GUI (“Start Auto Play”) to watch the built-in agents play.
+The info panel shows the current hand number (and limit if set), while the CLI mirrors the same counters when printing state.
+View the implementation of each agent for more details on their strategies.

-1. **Agent 1** – shoves all-in every turn.
-2. **Agent 2** – mirrors the previous player.
-3. **Agent 3** – checks when possible, otherwise calls small bets.
-4. **Agent 4** – coin-flip caller that instantly shoves with an Ace.

-These demonstrate the decision API and the consequences of invalid moves (auto-fold).
-Use them as references when shaping your own strategies.

-Happy hacking, and may the best bot win!